WellBeing at Lonsdale

 ‘Everyone helps each other out and is going through the same things as me – it’s a really welcoming place’

-Get help and advice about a wide range of issues, call us on 0800 1111, talk to a counsellor online, send Childline an email or post on the message boards.
+Get help and advice about a wide range of issues, call us on

 Free, confidential telephone helpline finding young people the best help whatever the problem.
 Provides free connections to local or national services, and can text information to callers’ mobile phones.